 I stopped being the router.

-Instead of managing three separate agents, I started talking to one orchestrator.
+Instead of managing three separate agents, I set up OpenClaw, an agent orchestration platform that lets you talk to one persistent agent over Telegram, Discord, whatever.
 Just… talking.
 Like a conversation.
 “The border is clipping on the website.”
 “Token usage feels high, look into it.”
 “Write an article about this.”
 “Oh and the cursor is broken on mobile.”

 All different projects.
 All different concerns.
 One stream of consciousness.
 I didn’t open a new tab.
 I didn’t frame a careful prompt.
 I just said what was on my mind and it got handled.